ml-w/wavelets_n_rotation/README.md

 pytest .
 ```

-You should excpect all test to pass.
+You should expect all test to pass.

+# Package

+A package `feature_robustness_analysis` was implemented for this project.
+The package is minimal and contains only several functions that is reused within the notebook.
+If you use the docker, this package would be already installed.
+Otherwise, you can install this package manually using `pip install -e .` within the directory where `setup.py` is.
+You will also need to install the requirements that are listed in `env.yaml` corresponding to the use of PyRadiomics v3.1.0.

 # Notebooks

 The code used in this study are provided with the package `feature_robustness_analysis` as well as in the jupyter notebook under `notebooks`.
-Note that the notebooks depend on the `feature_robustness_analysis` package and you are advised to use the dockerfile to create the environment for testing.
+Note that the notebooks depend on the `feature_robustness_analysis` packageand you are advised to use the dockerfile to create the environment for testing.

 There are 4 notebooks corresponding to different major part of the study: